Haunted Fort Howard Park – Baltimore County, Maryland

 Haunted Fort Howard Park in Baltimore County, Maryland

-Last weekend, my family and I visited Fort Howard in Baltimore, Maryland.
-Fort Howard was created to protect the port of Baltimore from an attack from the sea.
+Last weekend, my family and I visited Fort Howard Park in Baltimore, Maryland.
+Fort Howard was created to protect the port of Baltimore from sea attacks.

-Its connection with the most massive invasion of the United States on the morning of September 12, 1814, is a historical significance.
+Its connection with the most massive invasion of the United States on the morning of September 12, 1814, is of historical significance.

 Park Hours: Sunrise to sunset